What are Apache Cassandra and DataStax Enterprise (DSE)?

 DSE Integrated Search

 DataStax Enterprise provides built-in search capabilities powered by Apache Solr.
-To learn more about using search in your application check out DSE Search with Solr.
+To learn more about using search in your application check out DSE Search docs.

 A quick set of links for the most common operations in Apache Cassandra and DSE:

-You can read more about Cassandra and DSE operations in the Operations section.
+You can read more about DSE management in the DSE Management Services.

 DataStax OpsCenter makes it easy to manage Cassandra and DataStax Enterprise clusters by giving administrators, architects and developers an at-a-glance view of the system from a centralized dashboard.

 DataStax Enterprise includes advanced data protection for enterprise-grade databases.
-To learn more see the Security management manual.
+To learn more see DSE Security .

 Understanding the architecture of Apache Cassandra will help you get a better grasp of how Cassandra works.
 Additionally, the following links should provide in depth answers to questions about read and write operations, atomicity, consistency, durability, and isolation of operations.